cosmob3/cpnt262-a2/README.md

 ## Attributions

 - Photo of Woman with Flower in Mouth by [Arianna Jadé](https://www.pexels.com/photo/woman-in-brown-and-black-leopard-coat-4754648/) from Pexels

 - Photo of Man in Black by [mohamed abdelghaffar](https://www.pexels.com/photo/man-in-black-jacket-771742/) from Pexels

+- Photo of Ashlyn by [Melodic Imagery](https://www.melodicimagery.com/p726233554/e13addccb) (Not the exact photo used but from the same shoot)

+## TODO

 - X Create a Nuxt 3 project
-- Use any Nuxt module that will improve your site
+- X Use any Nuxt module that will improve your site
-- Create components that could be reused on the other pages
+- X Create components that could be reused on the other pages
 - Use props and slots where applicable
-- Style the site
+- X Style the site
 - Deploy your site to Netlify

 ---